 What NND is trying to preserve is a way of life, rather than a singular item such as language or site.
 All aspects of the old way of life are interdependent and none can survive alone.
 We can’t use language only in the classroom and preserving a single building in a village seems pointless.
 The Language and the Traditional Knowledge, the sites and buildings and artifacts all mean something when seen as an entire way of life and they should be preserved with their interdependent nature in mind.

-Citizens are often hired to assist with various projects whether it to be provide background information about a specific place, provide translation services or being a boat driver.
+Citizens are often hired to assist with various projects, whether to provide background information about a specific place, provide translation services or be a boat driver.
 The Heritage & Culture Department strives to involve as many citizens as possible in all aspects of its work.

 For more information about any of our projects and activities please contact us at 996-2265.